elisechant/react-highcharts-wrapper/README.md

 1. Wraps your application with Highcharts using `HighchartsProvider`.
    And then consumes the Highcharts constructor internally with a higher order component `withHighcharts`

 2.3.
-Render widgets like normal, by passing in any `config` as props to `AbstractChart` component
+Render charts and manage their lifecycle with a helper component `AbstractChart`, passing in normal Highcharts `config` as props.

 ## Getting started